 So mysticism is dangerous, to begin with, because it can turn your world upside down, create a new you in you, change your values, affiliations, even your religion.
 Secondly, it can get you killed.
 Besides Socrates, Jesus, St. Paul, and more recently the Bab, the co-creator of the Baha’i Faith, I think of the Persian Sufi Al-Hallaj, who made the mistake of uttering while in an ecstatic state, “Ana al-hak!”; “I am the Truth.”
 Now since “Truth” is one of the 99 Beautiful Names of Allah, he basically said, “I am God!”
 If you want to get yourself martyred in the Islamic community, that’s not a bad place to start, even today.

 Finally, mysticism is dangerous because the guardians of formal religions just hate it when you go direct.
 I mean, religions espouse the wholesale approach, while mysticism is frighteningly retail.
 “Why does one need Sufism?”
 A well-dressed female Algerian doctor asked Cedar and me on the Tangier-to-Rabat Express.
 “Muhammad’s sunnah [the rules and regs of traditional Sunni Islam] contains everything a person needs to obey the will of God.”
 Well, maybe.
 But maybe not.
-To paraphrase Robin Meyers’ main point in Freeing Jesus from the Church, the Sermon on the Mount is all about behavior, while the Nicene Creed is all about belief.
+To paraphrase Robin Meyers’ main point in Saving Jesus from the Church: How to Stop Worshiping Christ and Start Following Jesus (2010), the Sermon on the Mount is all about behavior, while the Nicene Creed is all about belief.
 To behave differently, as Saul showed us, requires transformative first-person experience, not conventional group belief in someone else’s.
 But remember: If you agree with me and start seeking out the former, watch your back.
 History clearly shows that mysticism is nothing if not dangerous.